BrandonXu6106/obsidianpublish/content/thoughts/Hyper Hyper Space.md

 To preserve operation commutativity, these untimely capability uses would need to be accepted, hence preventing the application from truly enforcing capability revocation.

 Lack of finality is worrying for vast majority of applications.
 They resolve this in a weird manner by introducing causal relationships (e.g. this action is only valid if this previous one is valid).
-Even then, this weird form of [[causality|causality]] doesn't actually solve finality.
+Even then, this weird form of [[causality.md|causality]] doesn't actually solve finality.

 ## Connection

 WebRTC as underlying transport layer.
 Uses a signalling server that each peer runs.
-Not ideal, doesn't run a [[DHT]] so requires users to know address of other's signalling server.
+Not ideal, doesn't run a [[DHT.md]] so requires users to know address of other's signalling server.